 To be consistent, you need something that connects you to behave that way.
 Something that lights your fire and does not require you to be motivated to do it because you want to do it so bad that you go.

 Establishing a deep connection is what will help keep you consistent.
 It becomes a part of who you are.
 It brings meaning to your life.

-For example, I am consistent with exercising outside because I’m connected with nature and the feeling I get from being among the trees.
+For example, I consistently exercise outside because I’m connected with nature and the feeling I get from being among the trees.

 Others get connected to a specific gym for the family feel and camaraderie.
 I also feel that way about cycling with my club.
 Many runners, walkers, hikers and so forth feel that way about their clubs too.

 Your connection doesn’t have to be with a group.
-Some people want solitude, others want just to work out with one or a few friends.
+Some people want solitude, while others want to work out with one or a few friends.